(edited in January 2025)

 The waves and storms are cycles of media which perpetually crash against our boat.
 We are inundated with extreme opinions, horrific events, and rumors of people who don't even know we exist.

 Many boats are lost at sea.
-The ones who survive are the ones with a clear navigation system and a heavy anchor.
+The ones who make it are the ones with a true compass and heavy anchor.
+Discernment and principles are essential for a successful voyage.

 You have to eat steak.